pollycoder/pollycoder/README.md

 - 🔭 I’m currently studying in Tsinghua University TEEP

-- 🌱 I’m majorred in Theoretical and Practical Mechanism, minorred in Computer Science 😃
+- 🌱 I’m majorred in Theoretical and Practical Mechanism, my research falls in deep space exploration field, and I'm interested in CS 😃

 - ❓ Welcome all the predecessors and hope I could receive advice and guidance from you visitors 🤩

-- ⚡ Fun fact: I like to reorder my code over and over again when I am free, because I think ugly code may spoil my appetite 🤫

 <br/>